 It's easier than ever to implement beautiful typography online, but it's still helpful to have a few pointers along the way to prevent yourself from unleashing an ugly user experience packed with clashing retro fonts in random point sizes.

-So make sure you you bookmark this selection of essential web type resources, covering everything from the fundamentals of typography through to advanced techniques; they'll help you create amazing websites without any typographic pitfalls.
+So make sure you bookmark this selection of essential web type resources, covering everything from the fundamentals of typography through to advanced techniques.
+They'll help you create amazing websites without any typographic fails.

 FontShop has assembled tons of concise definitions (and visuals) for every typographic term that you can imagine.
 When you're confused by an option in the Typography panel, here's where to find your answer.